What is a Delaware LLC?

 The Delaware LLC Certificate of Formation

-To start a Delaware LLC, a Certificate of Formation is filed with the Secretary of State’s Division of Corporations.
-This is the public record that charters the Delaware LLC and serves as the “birth certificate” of the company.
+To form a Delaware LLC, a document named the Certificate of Formation must be submitted the Delaware Secretary of State’s Division of Corporations.
+This filing then becomes public record and functions as the company’s official “birth certificate.”
 IncNow can complete the filing on your behalf and sign as Authorized Person for the LLC.
 Many other states refer to this as the Articles of Organization or Articles of Formation.
+IncNow can help you with this filing process and serve as the registered agent for the LLC.

 The Certificate of Formation must include: